tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-sql-server-data-compression.md

   - Microsoft SQL Server Admin

 ---
 Take a look at the books in your office.
 Think about how much space they take up.
 Now pick one up and page through it.
 Is there a lot of white space?
 Some pages may only have a couple paragraphs on them.
 There are a lot of words and letters repeated.
-If there was a way to compress the book, it would be much lighter to store and carry around, wouldn&#8217;t it?
+If there was a way to compress the book, it would be much lighter to store and carry around, wouldn't it?

 The same principle applies to your SQL Server databases.
 Pages have free space on them.
 They also have bits of data that are repeated.
 A great feature of SQL Server is data compression, which will reduce the size of a database on disk, making storage and administration easier.

 SQL Server 2008 (and newer versions) **Enterprise Edition** includes two types of data compression: row and page.
-The following demos were done in SQL Server 2012 Enterprise Edition in order to show the value data compression has and efficiency gains that can be had by utilizing this enterprise-level feature.&#8217; The demos will also show key performance factors to be aware of that may, or may not, be effected by data compression.
+The following demos were done in SQL Server 2012 Enterprise Edition in order to show the value data compression has and efficiency gains that can be had by utilizing this enterprise-level feature.'
+The demos will also show key performance factors to be aware of that may, or may not, be effected by data compression.

 ### Row Compression